ibm-cloud-docs/databases-for-elasticsearch/learn-es-plat.md

 {{site.data.keyword.attribute-definition-list}}

-# {{site.data.keyword.databases-for-elasticsearch_full}} Plan Offerings
+# {{site.data.keyword.databases-for-elasticsearch_full}} Platinum Plan
 {: #elastic-offerings}

-All {{site.data.keyword.databases-for-elasticsearch}} plans deploy as one highly available Elasticsearch cluster with three data members.
-Your data is replicated across members.
-Plans are priced based on the total amount of disk storage, RAM, dedicated cores, and backup storage that is allocated to deployments, prorated hourly. {{site.data.keyword.databases-for-elasticsearch}} deployments have a minimum of 5 GB of disk and 1 GB of RAM per data member.

-## {{site.data.keyword.databases-for-elasticsearch_full}} Plans
-{: #elastic-features}

 {{site.data.keyword.databases-for}} offers two Elasticsearch services: {{site.data.keyword.databases-for-elasticsearch}} Enterprise and {{site.data.keyword.databases-for-elasticsearch}} Platinum.
 Both plans provide you with a fully managed and scalable Elasticsearch service, allowing you to focus on your applications and data rather than the underlying infrastructure. {{site.data.keyword.databases-for-elasticsearch}} Enterprise Plan deploys the Basic version of Elasticsearch. {{site.data.keyword.databases-for-elasticsearch}} Platinum Plan deploys the Platinum version of Elasticsearch.

 {{site.data.keyword.databases-for-elasticsearch}} Enterprise Plan does not deploy Elasticsearch Enterprise version.
 {: note}

-### {{site.data.keyword.databases-for-elasticsearch}} Enterprise Plan
+## {{site.data.keyword.databases-for-elasticsearch}} Enterprise Plan
 {: #es-enter-plan}

-Versions 7.17 (preferred) and 8.7 (preview) are the current supported versions of {{site.data.keyword.databases-for-elasticsearch}} Enterprise Plan.
+{{site.data.keyword.databases-for-elasticsearch}} versions 7.17 (preferred) and 8.7 (preview) are the current supported versions of {{site.data.keyword.databases-for-elasticsearch}} Enterprise Plan.
 This plan includes functionality that is not available in our Standard Plan.
 These features were previously offered by Elastic as paid-for add-ons under the X-Pack label, such as [Role Based Access Control (RBAC)](https://www.elastic.co/guide/en/elasticsearch/reference/7.17/es-security-principles.html#security-create-appropriate-users){: external} and [Index Lifecycle Management (ILM)](https://www.elastic.co/guide/en/elasticsearch/reference/7.17/index-lifecycle-management.html){: external}.
 Once deployed, {{site.data.keyword.databases-for-elasticsearch}} Enterprise Plan clusters make full use of other Elastic Stack components such as [Kibana](/docs/databases-for-elasticsearch?topic=databases-for-elasticsearch-getting-started#kibana), [Logstash](https://www.elastic.co/logstash/){: external}, and [Beats](https://www.elastic.co/beats/){: external}.

-### {{site.data.keyword.databases-for-elasticsearch}} Platinum Plan
+## {{site.data.keyword.databases-for-elasticsearch}} Platinum Plan
 {: #es-platinum-plan}

 Our strategic partnership with [Elastic](https://www.elastic.co/about/){: external} since January 2023 means that we are able to offer more and richer functionality, as well as world-class levels of support.

 {{site.data.keyword.databases-for-elasticsearch}} Platinum Plan offers rich functionality primarily determined by the accessibility of a feature through the Elasticsearch API and the need for modifications to the configuration files.
-If a particular feature can be accessed and utilized through the API, it is highly likely that we support it.

 Once deployed, {{site.data.keyword.databases-for-elasticsearch}} Platinum Plan clusters can make full use of other Elastic Stack components such as [Kibana](/docs/databases-for-elasticsearch?topic=databases-for-elasticsearch-getting-started#kibana), [Logstash](https://www.elastic.co/logstash/){: external}, and [Beats](https://www.elastic.co/beats/){: external}.

 ### {{site.data.keyword.databases-for-elasticsearch}} Enterprise and Platinum Feature Comparison
 {: #es-plan-feature-comparison}

+For questions regarding specific feature support, please submit a [support ticket](https://cloud.ibm.com/unifiedsupport/cases/add){: external}.
+{: note}

 |                                                          **Feature**                                                          | **Enterprise** | **Platinum** |
 |:-----------------------------------------------------------------------------------------------------------------------------:|:---------:|:------------:|